belongtothenight/BD_ML_Code/README.md

 ## Optional Code ideas

-1. ML_w2_DecisionTree_DevelopmentTrend.py : use the data gathered while looping the algorithm and display as bar chart or line graph.
+1. ML_w2_DecisionTree_DevelopmentTrend.py: use the data gathered while looping the algorithm and display it as a bar chart or line graph.
-2. ML_w3_MultiModelComparison.py : compare different models mentione in class.
+2. ML_w3_MultiModelComparison.py: compare different models mentioned in class.
-3. ML_w3_StdScalerPerformance.py : compare the difference with and without using scaler.
+3. ML_w3_StdScalerPerformance.py: compare the difference with and without using the scaler.

 ## BD Process